yulisun/AGSCC/README.md

 It is worth noting that the PDF version uploaded here has more content than the published version, especially the ABLATION STUDY is removed from the published version due to page limitations (15 pages) of IEEE TNNLS.

-## Q & A
+## Running

+Unzip the Zip files (GC) and run the AGSCC demo file (tested in Matlab 2016a)!

-If you have any queries, please do not hesitate to contact me (sunyuli@mail.ustc.edu.cn ).
+If you have any queries, please do not hesitate to contact me (sunyuli@mail.ustc.edu.cn).